krosac/Quantization_PJ2/README.md

 ## Evaluation
 If ImageNet official site doesn't work, try http://academictorrents.com/browse.php?search=imagenet with ```transmission-cli``` on Linux.
 Ground truth labels are also uploaded here as val.txt.

+Input and output tensor names in generated test.pb are "input_fx" and "output_fx".